nodevexcon/acabAi/README.md

   <a href="https://x.com/midscene_ai"><img src="https://img.shields.io/twitter/follow/midscene_ai?style=flat-square" alt="twitter" /></a>
 </p>

-Midscene.js allows AI to serve as your web and Android operator 🤖.
+acabAI allows AI to serve as your web and Android operator 🤖.
 Simply describe what you want to achieve in natural language, and it will assist you in operating the interface, validating content, and extracting data.
 Whether you seek a quick experience or in-depth development, you'll find it easy to get started.

 ## Showcases